-The Art of SQL Database Administration, Development, and Career Skills for the Technically Minded
+The Art of SQL Server Database Administration, Development, and Career Skills for the Technically Minded

 One of my regrets of not having started blogging sooner is missing all the great T-SQL Tuesday blog parties that have been hosted in the past.
 That is something I plan to change, and if pardoned by the community, use a few past topics as seeds for future posts.
 There is a Rube Goldberg or two in my closet I just HAVE to let out.

 To me, the coolest aspect of Machanic’s blog-party-brain-child is writing outside of your comfort zone.
 In that sense this month’s TSQL Tuesday topic is a perfect place to start.
 The cloud is definitely not a topic I would have picked on my own.

 My first genuine cloud experience was 2009.
 Up to that point in my career all I had heard about the cloud was that it would be the end of my career as a DBA.
 Every popular blog, newsletter, and periodical related to IT was making it clear.
 The cloud was coming for my job.

 Like the imminent zombie apocalypse, I’m still waiting – partially relieved – partially disappointed that it hasn’t happened yet.